 Sex can also create more concerning situations for one or both of you: a painful position, cramps, someone's hair being painfully pulled, or, the ultimate disaster, one of you being unable to perform in the expected and desired way.

-For the lesser interruptions, the ability to laugh and say "excuse me" will allow both of you to acknowledge what just happened but then move back to the intimate moment at hand.
-For anything more serious, you will want to address the events in a safe and caring way, preferably at a time when both of you aren't so vulnerable.
-Keep reading...
+For the lesser interruptions, the ability to laugh and say "excuse me" will allow both of you to acknowledge what just happened, but then move back to the intimate moment at hand.
+For anything more serious, you'll want to address the events in a safe and caring way, preferably at a time when both of you aren't so vulnerable.